GridTools/gt4py/CONTRIBUTING.rst

 Contributing code
 -----------------

-We use a fork and pull request workflow for code contributions.
-If that does not sound familiar to you, do not worry!
-A simple search for ``github fork pull request workflow`` will yield many explanations and tutorials.
+We use a [fork and pull request](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow) workflow for code contributions.

-Pull requests need to pass some automated checks as well as a review before they can be merged.
-If you set up your development environment as recommended for developers in the README_, it is easy to run the automated checks locally before creating your pull request.
+Pull requests need to pass all the automated checks as well as a review before they can be merged.
+You should set up your development environment as recommended for developers in the README_, and run the automated checks locally before creating your pull request.

 The review will look at difficult to automate things, for example the first